simpleintegrations/reffind/README.md

 - change to the directory where you cloned the repo
 - use `npm start` or `yarn start` to run the application
 - navigate to localhost:3000 to view the application
+- the environment watches for changes

+## Running the Tests
+- have `npm` or `yarn` installed globally
+- clone the repository to your local dev machine
+- change to the directory where you cloned the repo
+- use `npm test` or `yarn test` to run the tests
+- the tests runner watches for changes
+- view the output in the console

 ## Component Structure
 TBD